VinEdw/mini-python-scripts/README.md

 ## electron_configuration_writer

 This script is used to generate both full and abbreviated electron configuration strings.
-In the simplest use case, the user inputs the number of electrons in the atom/ion of interest, and the script prints the electorn configuration.
+In the simplest use case, the user inputs the number of electrons in the atom/ion of interest, and the script prints the electron configuration.

 ## empirical_formula_assistor